MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 You can easily add the bot to your Power Apps Portal with the iFrame from previous section.

 1. Go to Power Apps Portal designer and add an IFrame component into your Portal.
+Learn more at [Power Apps Portal IFrame component](https://docs.microsoft.com/en-us/powerapps/maker/portals/compose-page#add-iframe).
     ![Add IFrame to Power Apps Portal](media/channel-custom-website-portal-iframe.png)

 2. Provide only the URL link section of the snippet from previous section to the **Link** field of the IFrame component.
 You can adjust the size of the chat window by adjusting the **Width** and **Height** field.
     ![Add bot IFrame to Power Apps Portal](media/channel-custom-website-portal-pva-iframe.png)